Early detection and screening can save your life.

 Your pharmacogenetic testing will likely show several different variants, in your report there will be detailed recommendations on medications.
 This might include advice to reduce doses or consider alternative medicines for common drugs such as cholesterol medicines, pain killers and antidepressants.

 We only use medical-grade genetic testing.
-We use a leading German specialist laboratory, CeGaT, who are College of American Pathologists (CAP)-accredited and Clinical Laboratory Improvement Amendments (CLIA)-certified clinical diagnostic laboratory, offering panel and single-gene genetic tests as well as exome analysis.
-In addition to ISO 15189 and 17025.
+We use a leading specialist laboratories, who are fully accredited to ISO 15189 and 17025.

-CeGaT’s assay for genetic tests includes both full-gene sequencing and deletion/duplication analysis using next-generation sequencing technology (NGS).
+Our genetic testing uses both full-gene sequencing and deletion/duplication analysis using next-generation sequencing technology (NGS).
 This is the most accurate method.
 Some online DNA testing and family history companies use other methods such ‘genotyping’; this leads to more common false positive and negative results.
 They can be fun and quick to use but are not meant to guide medical decisions or healthcare.

-Personalised report including advice on further screening or risk reduction for any positive cancer risk genes.
+Fees include pre test consultation with the doctor, review of medical and family history, and sample taking.
+Laboratory analysis.
+Full report and advice on further screening or risk reduction for any positive cancer risk genes.
 Detailed report on your pharmacogenetics including advice on medications, dosages, side effects and alternatives.

 Follow-up consultation with the doctor at our clinic to discuss your results.
 Including advice on further referrals and any other health screening indications.